shankar-bhamidi/gaspp/index.md

 The course is not implementation-heavy; the emphasis is on understanding, intuition, reading research papers critically, and identifying research directions.

+### Major acknowledgement

+I can only convey my understanding of the material, much of which I learnt from the material in the [Resources](resources).
+In particular I need to mention the wonderful resources developed by [Prof. Cosma Shalizi](https://www.stat.cmu.edu/~cshalizi/genai/25/) and [Prof. Ambuj Tewari](https://www.ambujtewari.com/LLM-fall2024/).
+I am largely following in the shadow of these giants.

 ---

 ## Learning goals